renatompf/renatompf/README.md

 # Hi there!! 🖖
-👋 Hello, I'm Renato, a highly motivated and adaptable software engineer based in Luxembourg.
+👋 I'm Renato, a software engineer from Portugal who writes code, breaks code, fixes code, and occasionally ships something that doesn’t crash.

-🚀 As a dedicated Backend Engineer, my current tech stack revolves around [Jakarta EE](https://jakarta.ee/) and [Payara](https://www.payara.fish/), with [PostgreSQL](https://www.postgresql.org/) as our go-to database solution for efficient data management ensuring robust and efficient solutions for complex challenges.
-I thrive on curiosity and perpetual learning, always on the lookout for innovative technologies that can elevate my work to new heights.
+(Yes, I put that last part on my résumé.)

+🚀 I’m a Backend Engineer working mostly with Java, building things that hopefully make sense today — and won’t confuse Future Me too much tomorrow.

-🌟 My mission is to continually evolve as a Software Engineer, pushing the boundaries of what's possible.
-I believe in mastering the fundamentals while staying ahead of industry trends.
+🌟 My mission is to keep growing as a Software Engineer, learning smarter ways to solve problems and trying not to reinvent the wheel… unless it’s fun.

-💡 If you're as passionate about technology as I am, let's connect!
-Feel free to explore my socials below, and don't hesitate to reach out with any questions or opportunities.
-I'm eager to collaborate and contribute to exciting projects.
+💡 If you're into tech, open source, or discussing why “it works on my machine,” feel free to reach out.
+Always happy to collaborate on cool projects!

 <br />

 # 🌐 Socials: